map-bgp/browserbook/README.md

 ```

 This will create a `./dist` directory with a production build which is deployable to any sort of static file hosting, including IPFS. **Note:** Because of a particularity in the way that static file servers (including IPFS) handle our build tools output, it is necessary to make a small change to the `./dist/index.html` file before hosting in order to ensure that nested routes/content are properly referenced.
 Navigate to the `./dist/index.html` file and replace all root paths such as `<script src="/index.96e2502d.js" defer=""></script>` to be *relative* paths i.e. `<script src="./index.96e2502d.js" defer=""></script>` We recommend performing this manually as there should only be three such instances to change in your output.
 Once complete the files are ready for upload to a hosting provider.

+For any questions related to these instructions the project maintainers are always available.